-Does the Privacy Act allow agencies to share information about my child if they think my child is in danger?
+Does the Privacy Act allow agencies to share information about my child?

 The Privacy Act limits how agencies can use and disclose personal information.
 However, a number of exceptions allow agencies to disclose information if they have concerns about a child’s health or safety.

 There are also specific provisions in the Oranga Tamariki Act 1989 (external link) that allow agencies to report concerns about the health and wellbeing of children.